torusresearch/code-eval/README.md

 ## Results

 Table is sorted by pass@1 score.

+Overlap is the overlap between test data and training data.
+Run `python validate.py` to obtain these values.

 | model                                                                                                 | size | pass@1  | pass@10 | overlap | screenshot                                                                                                         |
 | ----------------------------------------------------------------------------------------------------- | ---- | ------- | ------- | ------- | ------------------------------------------------------------------------------------------------------------------ |